tree-sitter/tree-sitter-cli/README.md

 The `grammar` function takes an object with the following keys:

 * `name` - the name of the grammar
-* `rules` - a hash of 'name': 'rule' pairs (see the 'Rules' section)
+* `rules` - a hash of named rules (see the 'Rules' section)
-* `ubiquitous` - an array containing names of rules that are allowed to at any point in the input string.
+* `ubiquitous` - an array containing names of rules that are allowed to occur at any point in the input string.
 This is useful for parsing constructs like comments in programming languages.
 * `separators` - an array of 1-character strings which should be ignored in the input string.

 #### Rules